2024 Solar Incentives Guide for Garfield Heights, OH - Tax Credits & Rebates

 EcoWatch's Garfield Heights, OH Solar Incentives FAQs

-If your solar system was installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If you installed your system between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the year it was installed.
-Talking to the company that installed your system, or any local Garfield Heights solar installer, can help you learn more about what incentives you qualify for.
+If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+If you had your system installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the date of installation.
+Talking to the company that installed your solar system, or any local Garfield Heights solar installer, can help you learn more about what incentives you might want to apply for.

 When does the federal solar tax credit end?